EvansWinner/evanswinner.github.io/index.md

  <b>2023-02-09: Twitter</b>
  [<a href="https://x.com/thorne/status/1623795999100510210?s=20">LINK</a>] [FULL TEXT BELOW]

-  "It may be that the main job of' the 21st century is to learn to understand the 20th."
+  "It may be that the main job of the 21st century is to learn to understand the 20th."
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛